tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - In canada, CMHC is equivalent to FHA loan

+# BRRRR

+- review multifamily millionaire volume 1, chapter 17
+- review multifamily millionaire volume 2, chapter 19

 # partnerships

-- As a way to get started investing in real estate without a large amount of money, partnerships can  be a great option.
-This chapter covers partnerships and explains a few ways you can use them to invest in real estate without a large amount of money.
+- review multifamily millionaire volume 1, chapter 16

+- investing in real estate with partners to avoid large amount of money upfront

 - Your brand consists of yourself and your product.
 They are two sides of the same coin, and you need both to develop your real estate brand.

 - Your personal brand is built through three primary areas: reputation, knowledge, and experience.
 People can smell that guy coming from a mile away.
 Never pretend to know more than you do, but use your gaps in knowledge as motivation to grow.

-Your BRRRR approach requires you to develop a strong and consistent product, which is your service.
+- Your BRRRR approach requires you to develop a strong and consistent product, which is your service.
 You need to make sure your service is excellent, and it needs to be worth selling.
 People need to trust your brand, and they will only do so if the quality and profitability of the product you represent is trustworthy.

 - If you build yourself into a trustworthy brand, the money will follow.
 When real estate investing becomes your passion, you will find that you can't help but talk about it.
 In turn, the people you talk to about it will talk to their friends about you.